 CMI mainly focused to provide rehabilitation and housing to the flood affected victims in Kerala including special attention towards children from orphanages and destitute homes by giving them shelter, food and basic healthcare.

 As an initiative a Disaster Management Cell was formed at CEVA, Karikkamuri on 13/09/2018.
 The cell was consisting of 12 members from different social networks.
 It was a discussion meeting conducted to share views on the functioning of Disaster Management Cell, DMC roles and activities for rescue, relief, rehabilitation and reconstruction.
-The key decisions was taken in the meeting was

 - Organize special ‘Adalaths’ at flood affected areas by working with Kerala State Legal Service Authority.